Thanthephong/ComSciUnit2/README.md

 }
 ````
 What I did here was at first I convert the binary into decimal so that it is easier to work with, and then from then use if as a condition to get specific outcomes.
-Similar to this exercise, we also did another 2 tables: one is similar to the first one, and one with 3 inputs instead of 2 inputs.

-Table 2:

 **Using binary gates:**
 ````.c